This post was inspired by my girl, Michelle from She's Not So Basic's “The Unexpected Mother's Day” Post. Love you <3

 Twenty days later, June 21st, was my 20th birthday.
 It was also Father's Day that year.
 I think that's when I stopped making a big deal over my birthday.
 Every year now, Father's day gets close, and I have no desire to celebrate my birthday.
 I can't help but feel the pangs of resentment whenever I see a “Father's Day Gift Guide” floating around the blogosphere.
 I want to punch and yell and scream.

-Why is it the one parent I’ve had that I truly felt 100% unconditional love from, is the one parent that no longer walks this Earth?
-That source of unconditional love is something we all desire, and to lose it, it feels like a giant whole in the Universe at times.
+Why is it the one parent I've had, who I truly felt 100% unconditional love from, is the one parent that no longer walks this Earth?
+That source of unconditional love is something we all desire, and to lose it, it feels like a giant hole in the Universe at times.
 I know he would have loved Eric.
 I know he would be proud of me.
-I know it might be selfish, because I know what it’s like to have shitty parents, and to have had Roger in my life, even for such a short period of time, is more than most people get.
-But I can’t help but wish I could have had more.
+I know it might be selfish, because I know what it's like to have shitty parents, and to have had Roger in my life, even for such a short period of time, is more than most people get.
+But I can't help but wish I could have had more.

 To my dad: